Guillaume PUEL

 Master (MS)2SC

-• Course leader for Inverse Problems and Identification
+• Coordinator of the Inverse Problems and Identification course

 Collective responsibilities